 Tristan Cai is an artist who works primarily with research-based narratives that addresses the problems of authorship and propagation of information.
 He is especially interested in the cultural production of knowledge and investigates through his works the rationality of belief, often within the domains of creation, religion and the human condition.
 In recognition of his works he has Find out more »

 Student work from the first semester of SMP in ART will be on view in the gallery.
-Students: Morgan Beahm, Ben Brenholtz, Grace Humphries, Michael Guy Tomassoni, Charles Kreizenbeck, Ivy Rose Smith, Haley Sieglein, Stephanie Sraha, Molly Houston, Julianna Linder, and Ben Derlan.
+Students: Morgan Beahm, Grace Humphries, Charles Kreizenbeck, Ivy Rose Smith, Haley Sieglein, Stephanie Sraha, Molly Houston, Julianna Linder, and Benjamin Derlan.

 Jennifer D. Anderson is an Associate Professor of studio art at Hollins University, where she teaches drawing, printmaking and professional practices.
 She currently serves as Art Department Chair.
 Her recent scholarly output includes papers given at the SGC International, College Art Association, and Southeastern College Art conferences.
 The Norton Simon Museum included her essay “Print University” in Proof: The Find out more »